Batman: Year One: Plot

-Billionaire Bruce Wayne returns home to Gotham City after twelve years abroad, training for his eventual one-man war against crime.
-James "Jim" Gordon moves to Gotham with his wife, Barbara, after a transfer from Chicago.
-Both are swiftly acquainted with the corrupt and violent atmosphere of the city.
-Gordon tries to focus on purging corruption from the Gotham City Police Department after witnessing his partner, Arnold Flass, abuse his power as a cop.
-Unfortunately, several officers led by Flass beat him on orders from his superior, Commissioner Gillian Loeb.
-In revenge, Gordon tracks Flass down, beats him, and leaves him naked and handcuffed in the snow.
+Billionaire Bruce Wayne returns home to Gotham City after twelve years abroad, training for a one-man war against crime.
+James "Jim" Gordon moves to Gotham with his pregnant wife, Barbara, after a transfer from Chicago.
+Both are already acquainted with the corrupt and violent atmosphere of the city, but because Jim assaulted a corrupt officer without obtaining evidence, he is so disgraced that no other police force will take him.
+Jim focuses on purging corruption from the Gotham City Police Department after witnessing his partner, Arnold Flass, abuse his power.
+Several officers led by Flass beat him on orders from his superior, Commissioner Gillian Loeb, and threaten to do the same to Barbara if he continues cracking down on corruption.
+In revenge, Jim tracks Flass down, beats him, and leaves him naked and handcuffed in the snow.

-Bruce believes he is still unprepared to fight against crime despite having the skills he learned abroad.
-He goes in disguise on a surveillance mission in Gotham's red-light district but is reluctantly drawn into a brawl with several prostitutes, including Holly Robinson and Selina Kyle.
-Two crooked police officers shoot Bruce on sight and take him away in their patrol car.
+Bruce believes he is still unprepared to fight crime despite the skills he learned abroad.
+He goes in disguise on a surveillance mission in Gotham's red-light district but is drawn into a brawl with several prostitutes, including Holly Robinson and Selina Kyle.
+Police officers shoot Bruce and take him away in their patrol car.
 Bruce breaks free, subdues the cops, flees from the scene, and returns to Wayne Manor barely alive.
 He sits before his father's bust, requesting guidance in his war against crime.
-A bat suddenly crashes through a window and settles on the bust, inspiring Bruce to save Gotham as Batman.
+A bat crashes through a window and settles on the bust, inspiring Bruce to save Gotham as Batman.

-With Bruce striking as Batman for weeks, street crime significantly declines.
-Even Flass is attacked while in the middle of accepting a bribe from Jefferson Skeevers, a drug dealer of Carmine Falcone.
-Sometime later, Bruce infiltrates the mansion of Gotham's mayor as Batman where he threatens all the dinner party guests, including Loeb and Falcone.
-Loeb immediately orders Gordon and GCPD Sergeant Sarah Essen to arrest Batman.
-The two cops and Batman eventually cross paths as they separately prevent an incident of an old lady getting hit by a runaway truck from happening.
-Soon after, Batman is forced to flee into an abandoned building where Loeb orders a bomb dropped on.
-A SWAT team led by a trigger-happy commander, Branden, is sent in to kill any survivors left in the building.
-Batman uses a signal device to attract a swarm of bats from the Batcave as his only route to escape.
+Jim diffuses a hostage situation without any deaths or injuries, leading the press to hail him as a hero, which inhibits Loeb and his cronies from acting against him.
+With Bruce striking as Batman, street crime significantly declines.
+Flass is attacked while accepting a bribe from Jefferson Skeevers, a drug dealer of Carmine Falcone.
+Jim becomes obsessed with apprehending Batman.
+Batman infiltrates the mansion of Gotham's mayor and threatens all the dinner party guests, including Loeb and Falcone.
+Jim and GCPD Sergeant Sarah Essen witness Batman save an old lady from a runaway truck and summon more GCPD officers to the scene, forcing Batman to flee into an abandoned building.
+Loeb personally deploys in a police helicopter and drops bombs onto the building.
+A SWAT team led by a trigger-happy commander, Branden, is sent in to continue the manhunt.
+Batman uses a signal device to attract a swarm of bats from the Batcave, concealing his escape.